citrus/quick_site/README.md

 To Do
 -----

-* Write deploy code..
+* Refactor deploy code..
 * Improve styles and views
-* Nested pages don't get nested (/this/is/a/page becomes this_is_a_page.haml)
-* Add more fields to new site form
+* Add more fields to new site form (email?/server config?)
 * Add image_tag helper
 * Add Less/SCSS support
 * Switch to a more clever name?